ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 ---
 keypoints:
 - TODO: a list of technologies are supported by the Moving Platform workflow such as Liquid Robotics Wave glider, Teledyne Webb Research Slocum glider, short deployments (hours) down a line of traps, etc. https://oceantrackingnetwork.org/gliders/
-- TODO "OTN finishes off detections Issues by running Matching and sensor tag processing"
+- TODO: "OTN finishes off detection issues by running matching and sensor tag processing"
 ---

-`mssion metadata`, `telemetry data` and `detection data` should be submitted prior to the Moving platform data loading process.
+`mission metadata`, `telemetry data` and `detection data` should be submitted prior to the Moving platform data loading process.
 Here is the Issue checklist in the OTN Gitlab `Moving Platforms` template, for reference:

 ~~~